-Material that still has useful physical or chemical properties after serving its original purpose and can be reused or remanufactured to make new products.
-Plastic, paper, glass, steel, aluminum cans and used oil are examples of recyclable materials. sustainability.wustl.edu
+Material that still has useful physical or chemical properties after serving its original purpose can be reused or remanufactured to make new products.
+Plastic, paper, glass, steel, aluminum cans, and used oil are examples of recyclable materials. sustainability.wustl.edu

 Percentage of materials recovered by consumers (from the municipal solid waste stream).
 For example, a newspaper might be made from 30 percent recovered newsprint.

 Materials recovered through recycling programs (i.e., materials recovered from the municipal solid waste stream, not from internal industrial processes).
 These materials are often used to make new products.
-Newspapers that are recycled by consumers, for example, are a postconsumer material used to make newsprint.
+Newspapers that are recycled by consumers, for example, are post-consumer materials used to make newsprint.

 Percentage of materials salvaged for reuse from the waste stream of a manufacturing process (rather than from consumers) subsequently used to manufacture a product.

-The practice of reducing waste by attempting to avoid bringing into the home or business items which will generate waste.
+The practice of reducing waste by attempting to avoid bringing into the home or business items that will generate waste.

 It includes such practices as buying consumables in bulk to reduce packaging, buying consumables in recyclable packaging over non-recyclable packages, avoiding junk mail and using electronic media for reading materials, especially throw-away items such as magazines or newspapers.